 Guidance for staff if a student considers suspending their studies

-Advice for academic staff for when a student is considering or needs to suspend their studies, and how to get support from other teams within the University.
+Advice for academic staff when a UG/PGT student is considering or needs to suspend their studies, and how to get support from other teams within the University.

 Reasons students suspend their studies

 Students may need to suspend their studies for several reasons: